 DuCAP expanded services into Romeoville in 2007.
 DuCAP has developed community leaders in every community we have touched.
 In addition, numerous youth involved with DuCAP have later worked for our agency as interns during college or as staff after college.
 Several parents and former youth have started their own businesses or community programs with DuCAP’s guidance and encouragement.

 Nothing offers a greater chance for raising a child who shares society’s values than a neighborhood where everyone works together in a positive, cooperative way to care for the children growing up in their community.

 But how do you mobilize a neighborhood?
 How do you get people to work together?
 How do you instill in a child those positive traits that makes he or she choose wisely?
 How do you create an atmosphere that drives the community to take action and get involved?

 The answer lies in tapping the natural leadership and concern for community found within each neighborhood.
 While some delinquency prevention programs try to impose outside policies upon local residents, DuCAP’s philosophy is to encourage the people who live in the neighborhood to see their own solutions.
-Forming a Neighborhood Action Club (NAC) as the primary force for change does this.
-The NAC consists of local citizens who encourage participation and effective representation in decisions affecting their neighborhood.
+Forming a Volunteer IMPACT Committee as the primary force for change does this.
+The IMPACT Committee consists of local citizens who encourage participation and effective representation in decisions affecting their neighborhood.

 DuCAP receives its funding through various state and private grants.
 Our primary funding comes from the Illinois Department of Human Services (IDHS).
 DuCAP also receives funding though donations, fundraisers, and other charitable contributions.